 LARK (Library Applied Research Kollektive) fosters evidence-based practice and applied research in library and information studies.
-We welcome members of ALIA and other professional associations with similar interests.
+We discuss research-related issues and welcome members of ALIA and other professional associations with similar interests.
 As a community of practice, LARK participates in other forms of research support organised by ALIA.

 The group communicates online and in face-to-face meetings and events.
 We also facilitate smaller support and interest groups.
 LARK maintains a collection of research-related resources on Diigo.